 What kinds of protection from harassment orders are there?
 How long do they last?

-There are 3 types of protection from harassment orders: an emergency order, a temporary order, and a final order.
+There are three types of protection from harassment orders.

-Emergency protection from harassment orders: This type of order could be granted on nights, weekends, or holidays when the court is closed or if there is no judge available in your local district court if you meet the requirements for getting a temporary protection order, explained in #2.
+Emergency protection from harassment orders: This type of order could be granted on nights, weekends, or holidays when the court is closed or if there is no judge available in your local district court.
+You must meet the requirements for getting a temporary protection order, explained below.
 The order would be in effect until a hearing is held in the appropriate district court.1

-Temporary protection from harassment orders: A temporary order can be granted on the day that you file your petition in court and can last until your final hearing.
-You can only be granted a temporary order without notifying the harasser (known as “ex parte") if the judge believes from the information you provide, that:
+Temporary protection from harassment orders: An ex parte temporary order can be granted on the day that you file your petition in court and can last until your final hearing in certain circumstances.
+It can be granted if it is clear from your complaint and affidavit that:

-- your business property is in immediate and present danger of suffering substantial damage as a result of the harasser’s actions; and
+- your business property is in immediate and present danger of suffering substantial damage as a result of the harasser’s actions.2